telefonicaid/fiware-orion/doc/manuals-ld/getting-started-guide.md

 Welcome to the Quick Start Guide to Orion-LD, the NGSI-LD context broker!

 This guide is a walk-through of the most common characteristics of Orion-LD, with plenty of examples.
-It would be a good idea to have an instance of Orion-LD that you can start and restart for this exercise.
+It's imperative to have a running instance of Orion-LD and MongoDB to play with for this exercise.

+The first thing to do is to thoroughly read [this quick guide to the @context](doc/manuals-ld/the-context.md)

-We will learn about contexts, and how to:
+Apart from learning about the context, we will look at how to:
 - Use `curl` to send HTTP requests to Orion-LD
 - Use the `mongo` command tool to inspect the contents of the database
 - Create entities with contexts